Building Theoretical Foundation of Computer Science

 What you can expect to learn in this laboratory

-In this laboratory, students will acquire the ability to solve social problems based on solid logical/mathematical thinking skills.
-These abilities are versatile and highly applicable to any job after completion of the program.
+In our laboratory, students will acquire the ability to solve social problems based on solid logical/mathematical thinking skills.
+These abilities are versatile and highly applicable skills that will be required for any kind of job after completion of the program.
+In particular, engineers beyond a certain level of expertise are required to have a high level of specialized knowledge.
+Through research activities in our laboratory, students will not only be able to program and write specifications, but also to gain a rigorous mathematical understanding of their principles and functions.

 【Job category of graduates】IT and communication companies, research institutes